 Workshops, lectures, road mapping, assessments, seminars, and other development activities focused on diversity, equity, and inclusion topics.
 We will engage highly accomplished subject matter experts to help leaders and organizations increase their knowledge and abilities for effectively developing sustainable practices that are measurable and impactful.
 These learning and development events will be open to the community or target specific audiences and at times, will be planned in partnership with other organizations and institutions.

 Programs and Initiatives that involve ongoing strategies and engagement for improving racial equity and inclusion outcomes.
 Some examples include:

 NCREI Access Fair - An access fair intended to connect the minority communities of Indianapolis to surrounding resources and organizations that are set to dispel access to a better quality of life.

 Brother to Brother - An initiative that will focus on helping to empower, influence, and support success for men of color through education, networking, mentorship, and coalition building.

-DEI Leadership Academy - A professional development and certification program for current and aspiring diversity, equity, and inclusion professionals and practitioners.
+DEI Leadership Academy - A professional development program for current and aspiring diversity, equity, and inclusion professionals and practitioners.

 Degrees of Freedom - A program designed to increase educational attainment for incarcerated individuals and ex-offenders.